-West Broadway Neighborhood Association purchased the former L & L Gas and Service at 1326 Westminster Street in November 2012 with the intent to preserve and repurpose a historic gas station building, remediate the site, and revitalize an important corner property that has immense place-making potential in our neighborhood .
+West Broadway Neighborhood Association purchased the former L & L Gas and Service at 1326 Westminster Street in November 2012 with the intent to preserve and repurpose a historic gas station building, remediate the site, and revitalize an important corner property that has great place-making potential in our neighborhood.

 The existing structure was built in 1956 as a fueling and service station, and had numerous owners for five and half decades.
-Its last and longtime owner, Bill Laorenza, was well-known in the neighborhood, did car repairs for many neighbors, grew up on Theresa Court off of Willow Street and went to Willow Street Elementary School.
-When Bill was ready to retire, he listed the property for sale.
+Its last and longtime owner, Bill Laorenza, grew up on Theresa Court and was well-known in the community.
+After years of being the go-to mechanic for many neighbors, Bill retired, and listed the property for sale.

-Recognizing the importance of this corner site and the building on it, WBNA purchased the property so that it could be redeveloped into a place that would both contribute positively to the neighborhood and connect Westminster Street to Dexter Training Ground, the west side's largest and most used park located diagonally across from it.
+Recognizing the importance of this corner site and the building on it, WBNA purchased 1326 Westminster so that it could be redeveloped into a place that would contribute positively to the neighborhood and connect Westminster Street to Dexter Training Ground, located diagonally across from it.

 In 2013, the United States Environmental Protection Agency awarded WBNA a $200,000 EPA Brownfields Cleanup Grant.
-A few months later, WBNA optimistically put out a Request for Proposals for the property's imminent re-use and to attract an end user that would transform this iconic 1950s gas station into a space such as a restaurant, retail store, offices for a nonprofit organization, or other business that would serve the west side community.
+A few months later, WBNA optimistically announced a Request for Proposals for the property's re-use and to attract an end user that would transform this iconic 1950s gas station into a space such as a restaurant, offices for a nonprofit organization, or retail space that would serve the west side community.

 Several excellent proposals were submitted by local businesses and nonprofits in response to the RFP.
 WBNA's Community Development Committee formed a subcommittee that included neighbor stakeholders, abutters and architects.
 A thoughtful neighbor-involved process ensued to review the proposals, and Sin Bakery was chosen as 1326's next tenant.

-Meanwhile the EPA's site testing revealed that the extent of contamination was more significant than anticipated and would require additional assessment.
+The EPA's site testing revealed that the extent of contamination at 1326 Westminster Street was more significant than anticipated and would require additional assessment.
 Further investigation by the EPA in October 2015 identified the following hazards (from EPA Site Summary for L & L Gas and Service):

 EPA...found elevated levels of polychlorinated biphenyls (PCBs) present in the building materials, as well as surface soils on site.
 PCBs are hazardous substances that present a threat to human health and the environment.

-With over 60 percent of the site contaminated, WBNA regretfully determined that the existing building would need to be demolished, yet is grateful that the EPA's Emergency Response and Removal Program stepped in to manage remediation and demolition.
+With over 60 percent of the site contaminated, WBNA regretfully determined that the existing building would need to be demolished.

 - Facilitate an environmental cleanup of the site to remove hazardous materials